 In our county, emergency personnel are generally volunteers.
-The EMS is paid/full time, Sheriff and local PD are paid/full time, but the firefighters and rescue are volunteers, dispatched by pager.
+The EMS is paid/full time (such as THAT pay is!), Sheriff and local PD are paid/full time (but often respond from home, off duty, so to speak), but the firefighters and rescue are volunteers, dispatched by pager.
 The tones dropped for a cardiac arrest, CPR in progress, in the outskirts of the county.
 Now my county is rural, primarily (by surface area) farmland.
-The ambulance was called out, as well as the County Seat Fire Department (Hereinafter, CSFD).
+The ambulance was called out, as well as the County Seat Volunteer Fire Department (Hereinafter, CSFD).

 I heard EMS acknowledge, and the duty fire chief as well.
 He (the chief) directed that the firefighters respond without him, as he was a couple of miles from the scene and would respond directly.

 Dispatch then filled in the dispatch information, beyond the address.
 A 70-something male had collapsed.
 CPR was in progress.
 He was vomiting, and the family was clearing his mouth as best they could.
 A couple of minutes later (likely that seemed like days, to the folks on the scene, performing CPR on one of their family!), the fire chief called out on the scene “Chief on scene with one firefighter.
 Sheriff on scene.
 Dispatch, roll one engine for manpower.”